 Now what do you do?

-Each disaster is going to have completely different circumstances, so you can’t make your SHTF plan too far ahead.
-However, you should know what questions to ask in order to make the right decisions.
+Each disaster will have completely different circumstances, so you can’t make your SHTF plan too far ahead.
+However, you should know what questions to ask to make the right decisions.

 Some of the things you should ask to determine what to do next are: